madiyarorazaly/ch02intro/README.md

 # ch02intro
 Introduction to OS, Chapter 02

-Read [Introdcution to OS](http://pages.cs.wisc.edu/~remzi/OSTEP/intro.pdf) and answer the following review questions.
+Read [Introduction to OS](http://pages.cs.wisc.edu/~remzi/OSTEP/intro.pdf) and answer the following review questions.

 1. **What is an operating system?
 What does it do?** your answer goes here
 2. **What is virtualization?** your answer goes here